-The majority of GMU 121 is in private ownership, but there are scattered sections or small blocks of Washington Department of Natural Resources (DNR) and U.S. Bureau of Land Management (BLM) lands.
+The majority of GMU 121 is in private ownership, but there are scattered sections or small blocks of Washington DNR and U.S. Bureau of Land Management (BLM) lands.
 Hancock Forest Management owns much of the private forest land in this area.
-Washington Department of Natural Resources (DNR) maps are recommended.
+Washington DNR maps are recommended.